-Often it seems that problems on Android are related to Google Play Services: but what is this exactly?
+Often it seems that problems on Android are related to Google Play Services, but what is it exactly?
 Why is it there?
-Here we walk you through what it is, what it’s used for, and why it's become indispensable.
+Here we walk you through what it is, what it’s used for and why it's indispensable.

-Google Play Services is not an application as most people know them.
+Google Play Services is not an app in the way most people think of apps.
 When you attempt to open it, nothing will happen.
 However, it is installed by default on all Android devices.
 It also sees regular updates, and the number of permissions it requires is impressive.
-Everything goes: access to and control over SMS, access to sensitive log data, access to all the information from Google applications; the list goes on.
+Everything goes: access to and control over SMS, access to sensitive log data, access to all the information from Google apps; the list goes on.

-In short, Google Play Services is an application that is very closely linked to the Android system itself.
+In short, Google Play Services is an app that is very closely linked to the Android system itself.

 It's a package of APIs (things that assist programmers and allow apps to easily communicate with other apps) that ensure fewer apps are dependent upon Android OS updates to run.

 In fact, Google Play Services represents a minor smartphone revolution.
 Take the example of Google Maps: before Google Play Services, this app was updated when the Android OS was updated.
 We all know how slow carriers and manufacturers can be when it comes to rolling out updates.
 Today, there’s no more waiting for updates to Google Maps: they are done automatically through Google Play Services.